icpc/ccs-specs/Contest_API.md

 * A PATCH on an award id that doesn't exist.
 * A PATCH that contains an invalid attribute (e.g. null `citation` or `team_ids`).
 * A DELETE on an award id that doesn't exist.
+* A POST, PATCH, or DELETE on an award id that the server is configured to manage exclusively.

 #### Example